-- i: The incident angle (between the photon source and the normal of the surface). - e: The emittance angle (between the camera and the normal of the surface) - g: The angle between the Camera and the Source. - λ: The wavelength
+- i: The incident angle (between the photon source and the normal of the surface). - e: The emittance angle (between the camera and the normal of the surface) - g: The angle between the Camera and the Source.

-For most materials, when photons arrive at a surface, some percentage are rejected by an interface layer (determined by the wavelength).
-The remainder penetrate and are absorbed by molecules near the surface (pigments).
+For most materials, when photons arrive at a surface, some fraction of the photons are rejected by an interface layer (determined by the wavelength).
+The remaining photons penetrate the material and are absorbed by molecules near the surface (pigments).

-Most reflectance functions can be modeled as a weighted sum of two components: A Lambertian component and a specular component.
+Most reflectance functions can be modeled as a weighted sum of two components: a specular component, $R_S()$ and a Lambertian component, $R_L()$.

-$$R(i, e, g, \lambda) = c R_S(i, e, g, \lambda) + (1-c) R_L(i, \lambda)$$
+$$R(i, e, g, \lambda) = c R_s(i, e, g, \lambda) + (1-c) R_L(i, \lambda)$$